shadrxcc/Directories-of-Shortlet-Apartments/README.md

-# A Directory of Shortlet Apartments For Rent
+# Vader Apartments: A Directory of Shortlet Apartments For Rent
-> HTML & CSS Capstone Project
+> HTML & CSS Capstone Project (A Directory of Shortlet Apartments): A personalized online directory of apartments built based on the project specifications from Mathew Njuguna and others' Online Directory of Schools.
 ## Built With
 * HTML
 * CSS